 Under local bye-laws, each local authority has the discretion to set time limits for parking in these spaces.
 Some local authorities apply no time limit, while others state that you must abide by the time limits displayed for the area.
 Contact your local authority for further information about time limits in your area.

-Some private car parks may charge for use of a disabled parking space, but this will vary depending on the operator.
+Some private car parks may charge for the use of a disabled parking space, but this will vary depending on the operator.

 Parking offences and disabled spaces